 2. Grants and loans

-Most student grants and loans are ignored in the tax credit assessment except for the following, which are taken into account:1Reg 8 TC(DCI) Regs
+Most student grants and loans are ignored in the tax credit assessment except for the following, which are taken into account:1Reg 8 TC(DCI) Regs •dependants’ grant for adults;

-dependants’ grant for children;
+•dependants’ grant for children;

-lone parents’ grant.2Reg 8 TC(DCI) Regs refers only to a ‘dependants’ grant’.
+•lone parents’ grant.2Reg 8 TC(DCI) Regs refers only to a ‘dependants’ grant’.
 However, HMRC’s intention seems to be to count the lone parents’ grant also.

 The following grants and loans are disregarded.